Log Your Service Hours

 Logging Ongoing Service Opportunities

 There are two ways to submit ongoing service: in real time (i.e., once a week, after regular shifts) or in larger batches at the end of each month or semester.
 SLCE will not be able to approve multiple submissions of small hourly incriments when submitted all at once – we can only approve those submissions on a weekly basis.
 If you forgot to submit your ongoing service or prefer to submit at the conclusion of the month or semester of service, you should submit your hours all in one batch, with details about your ongoing service in the additional information sections of your submission.
 Please make sure to select your EARLIEST volunteer shift for the submission as the date of service (i.e., 4/7/21 for weekly shifts on Wednesdays for the month of April).
 See the below screenshots for guidance.

 President's Volunteer Service Award Eligibility Heading link

-Students who log 100 or more hours during the academic year are eligible to receive the President’s Volunteer Service Award and may be recognized in that year’s Chancellor’s Student Service and Leadership Awards Ceremony.
-For these purposes, SLCE marks the academic year as starting on July 1 and ending on June 30 the following year.
-To be both eligible for PVSA and also recognized in the year’s CSSLA Ceremony (typically held mid-April), hours for the previous calendar year must be submitted no later than April 1 of that year.
-Hours submitted after that date will still be applied toward the national President’s Volunteer Service Award, but will not be able to be honored during the UIC ceremony.
+Students who log 100 or more hours during the calendar year are eligible to receive the President’s Volunteer Service Award and may be recognized in the following year’s Chancellor’s Student Service and Leadership Awards Ceremony.
+The calendar year starts on January 1 and ends on December 31 of the same year.
+To be both eligible for PVSA and also recognized in the CSSLA Ceremony (typically held mid-April), hours for the previous calendar year must be submitted no later than January 30 of the ceremony year (i.e., 2021 hours must be submitted by January 30, 2022 to be reviewed for PVSA eligibility and to be honored in the April 2022 CSSLA ceremony).

-Hours that are submitted for volunteer roles held in past academic years may still be approved and processed, as they can be applied toward potential eligibility for the Lifetime President’s Volunteer Service Award (PVSA), but they can no longer be applied toward an annual PVSA.
+Hours that are submitted for volunteer roles held in past years may still be approved and processed, as they can be applied toward potential eligibility for the Lifetime President’s Volunteer Service Award (PVSA), but they can no longer be applied toward an annual PVSA.

 For more information about the President’s Volunteer Service Award, please visit slce.uic.edu/service/president.